Schedule for Spring 2025

 Location: Room 903, 1255 Amsterdam Ave.

 Building access currently requires CUID or advance notice.
-Don’t hesitate to contact the organizers if you need to be added to the guest list.
+If you need to be added to the guest list, contact Steven Campbell ([email protected]).

 Organizers: Steven Campbell, Ioannis Karatzas, Marcel Nutz, Philip Protter